 You can find out about the Planning Application Process and a list of Current Planning Applications by clicking the links on the left under Planning Applications.
 In October 2018 Members of Full Council approved the adoption of a Planning Protocol.
 This was updated in January 2021 and seeks to provide clarification to anyone involved in the planning process as to the standards and conduct of Officers and Members when determining planning applications.
 The Planning Protocol 2021 Update can be viewed by clicking the link.

-As well as being directly involved with the community, there is ongoing dialogue on the islands with local organisations such as the AONB Partnership, Duchy of Cornwall and the Isles of Scilly Wildlife Trust and with national agencies such as Historic England and Natural England to ensure that all decisions are fully informed.
+The department reports to monthly Full Council Committee Meetings and is responsible for upholding the Isles of Scilly Local Plan, determining planning applications and making decisions that conserve and preserve the AONB and preserve or enhance the conservation area and the important natural and historic environments.
+As well as directly consulting with the community, there is ongoing dialogue on the islands with local organisations such as the AONB Partnership, Duchy of Cornwall and the Isles of Scilly Wildlife Trust and with national agencies such as the Environment Agency, Historic England, Active Travel England and Natural England to ensure that all decisions are fully informed

 For the national planning context please visit the Planning Portal or the Government's Website.
 The Planning Portal provides a guide detailing information on all aspects of the planning process.
 You can submit your planning application online from the Planning Portal website.

 The Department of Communities and Local Government (now known as the Department of Levelling-up, Housing and Communities) have published a Plain English Guide to the Planning System which gives a good overview of the English planning system and how it works.